 A Guide to Wild Flowers of woodland and hedgerow

 Britain has many beautiful wild flowers.
 This is our guide to some of the wild flowers that you might find in woodlands and hedgerows.
-This is a new part of our site and the wild flowers / plants described here will ‘grow’ with time (see the list on the right); it is a ‘work in progress'.
+This is a new part of our site and the wild flowers / plants described here will 'grow' with time (see the list on the right); it is, however, a 'work in progress'.
 The categorisation of the flowers by colour is a bit 'rough and ready', but it should help narrow down choices somewhat.

 It is often possible to identify various woodland / wild flowers by looking for a number of 'key features' of the leaves and / or flowers.

 Leaves and Stem

 Leaves are generally speaking broad, flat, and thin.
 These features allow them to intercept light for photosynthesis and allow gases to enter or leave the leaf easily.
 The flat surface of the leaf is termed the leaf blade or lamina, as seen in the photo to the left.
 The top surface (or adaxial surface) of the leaf is often very different from the lower (or abaxial) surface.

 For example, the lower surface may be hairy (many different technical words are used to describe the hairiness of a leaf) - but do look to see whether there are hairs on either or both surfaces), or if the surfaces are a different colour / shade, or look at the veins of the two surfaces, they may be more obvious on one surface - raised or sunken.